standard-title Diagnosing Myofascial Pain

 • Ear aches

 Similarly, a medical provider may mistakenly overlook a myofascial pain diagnosis if a patient is also suffering from another pain-causing condition such as the ones listed above.
-For these reasons and the fact that myofascial pain is a poorly understood disorder, chronic myofascial pain disorder can be a difficult condition to diagnose.

 During a physical examination your doctor might ask a number of questions to help diagnose the underlying condition, including the following questions: